UGPROJECTS-2023/FCP-CSC-18-1080/README.md

 This project is licensed under the MIT License.

 Acknowledgments
-Special thanks to the Supervisor, Flutter, Dart, and Firebase communities for their invaluable contributions.
+Special thanks to the Project Supervisor Mallam Abdulaziz Yusuf, Flutter, Dart, and Firebase communities for their invaluable contributions.

-Happy mentoring!